nghttp2/nghttp2/doc/nghttpx.1.rst

     * $tls_session_reused:  "r"   if  SSL/TLS   session  was
       reused.
 Otherwise, "."
     * $tls_sni: SNI server name for SSL/TLS connection.
+    * $tls_ech_accepted: "e" if ECH  was accepted in SSL/TLS
+      session.
+Otherwise, "."
     * $backend_host:  backend  host   used  to  fulfill  the request.  "-" if backend host is not available.
     * $backend_port:  backend  port   used  to  fulfill  the